cloudflare/workers-docs/content/tutorials/serve-a-static-site/_index.md

-# Deploying static sites
+# Serving front-end applications with Workers

+todo: this title suxxx

 In this tutorial, we'll use [Wrangler](#) and [Cloudflare Workers](#) to deploy and serve a static site.
-With the rise of tools like [Gatsby](%20a) and architectures like [JAMStack](#), static sites are an incredible way to build highly-available and performant applications.
+With the rise of architectures like [JAMStack](#), static sites are an incredible way to combine highly-available static assets with performant backend code, especially when deployed with serverless.
 Workers in particular is a great platform to deploy static sites: your application will be distributed to over 190+ locations around the world, and served directly from Cloudflare's powerful CDN at a server incredibly close to your users.

 This tutorial makes use of [Wrangler](#)(https://github.com/cloudflare/wrangler), our command-line tool for generating, building, and publishing projects on the Cloudflare Workers platform.
 If you haven't used Wrangler, we recommend checking out the ["Installing the CLI"](#)(/quickstart/cli-setup) part of our [Quick Start guide](#)(/quickstart), which will get you set up with Wrangler, and familiar with the basic commands.

-One more thing before you start the tutorial: if you just want to jump straight to the code, we've made the final version of the codebase [available on GitHub](#)(https://github.com/signalnerve/gatsby-workers-starter).
+One more thing before you start the tutorial: if you just want to jump straight to the code, we've made the final version of the codebase [available on GitHub](#)(https://github.com/signalnerve/react-workers-template).
 You can take that code, customize it, and deploy it for use in your own projects.
 Happy coding!

 ## Prerequisites